Baltimore County Delegation

 The Baltimore County Delegation refers to the members of the Maryland House of Delegates who reside in or represent legislative districts that include parts of Baltimore County, Maryland in the United States of America.
 Three delegates are elected from each district, though some districts are divided into sub-districts.

 Current members

+As of 2023, the current members of the Baltimore County Delegation are: